steffensperling/sailpoint-iiq/README.md

 ## Docker
 Get started with docker for Windows here: https://docs.docker.com/engine/installation/windows/
 ## Volumes
+Currently commented out: add them back in, but you have to configure the local directories first.
 Exports a volume on `/opt/tomcat/webapps` (if you use this, you need to expand your identityiq.war manually to that directory.
 You can mount the volume on startup to a local directory containing your war file or exploded war directory.